Charities and non profit lawyers

 Mergers can be an excellent way for charities and non-profits to serve their mission better, but they need careful consideration.
 Our team will advise on options and any further implications.Will, estate and legacy disputes

-As one of the only global law firms with a team dedicated purely to succession disputes, we offer families, friends, executors and charities guidance on all manner of challenges to wills.
+Challenging a will (however unfair it may seem) is not an easy thing to do.
+As one of the only global will dispute law firms with a team dedicated purely to succession disputes, we offer families, friends, executors, and charities guidance on how to reach the desired outcome.

 Privacy compliance for a students' organisation